visit-dav/visit/docs/SphynxDocs/SavingPrinting/Saving_movies.rst

 your visualizations that vary over time.
 There are multiple methods for saving movies with VisIt.
 This section introduces the Save movie wizard and explains how to use it to create movies from within VisIt's GUI.
-The :ref:`animation_and_keyframing` chapter explains some auxiliary methods that can be used to create movies.
+The :ref:`Animation` chapter explains some auxiliary methods that can be used to create movies.

 .. _save_movie_wizard_1: